kevinsawade/optional_imports/README.md

 # Single File Set Up

-This package contains only a single Foley which can be used as a standalone.
+This package contains only a single file which can be used as a standalone.
 You can download the file with `wget` and put it into your project.

 ```bash
 $ wget https://raw.githubusercontent.com/kevinsawade/optional_imports/main/opt_imports/optional_imports.py